Butterfly Q4 PAT Rises 26.7% YoY to Rs 11 Cr

 With Ernst & Young newly appointed as Internal Auditors, could this signal a broader governance overhaul or preparation for potential inorganic growth or strategic partnerships?

-Given the significant inventory build-up (31% YoY increase) alongside strong cash flow generation, what expansion or market penetration strategy is Butterfly likely to pursue in FY27?
+Given the significant inventory build-up (31% YoY increase) alongside strong cash flow generation, what expansion or new product launch strategy is Butterfly likely to pursue in FY27?

 Butterfly Gandhimathi Appliances